 Broad sets of applicability.

-802.15.4 is a widely used standard in a wide variety of applications today such as including internet of things, home area networks, smart grid networks, industrial and control networks, and wireless sensor networks where a standardized approach to ranging and location awareness will further expand the value of the standard.
-This amendement builds on the current standard and will extend the existing capabilities, and is expected to further expand the potential markets.
+IEEE 802.15.4 is a widely used standard in a wide variety of applications today such as internet of things, home area networks, smart grid networks, industrial and control networks, and wireless sensor networks where a standardized approach to ranging and location awareness will further expand the value of the standard.
+This amendment builds on the current standard and will extend the existing capabilities, and is expected to further expand the potential markets.

 Multiple vendors and numerous users

-There are many silicon and system vendors producing systems based on 802.15.4 capable of implementing the technologies and techniques expected to be included in this amendment.
+There are many silicon and system vendors producing systems based on IEEE 802.15.4 capable of implementing the technologies and techniques expected to be included in this amendment.

 Compatibility